11 Key Software Development Trends (2023-2025)

 5. Rust gains momentum

-Rust is the programming language that experts say could have a breakout year in 2021.
+Rust is the programming language having a breakout few months.

 It’s been voted the “most beloved language” in the past four years in StackOverflow surveys.

-Searches for “Rust” have increased 167% in the past five years.
+Searches for “Rust” have increased 334% in the past 5 years.

 Rust was released in 2010 by Mozilla Research.